Tipping and service culture in Las Vegas

 • The No-Tip Traveler

-Remember that many Vegas service workers earn below minimum wage and rely on tips as their primary income - not an optional extra
+Many Vegas service workers earn below minimum wage and rely on tips as their primary income

 • The Over-Tipper at Tables

-Avoid tipping dealers after every winning hand - instead, tip periodically or when you're up, not on a per-hand basis
+Avoid tipping dealers after every winning hand - tip periodically or when you're up instead

 • The Tip Showoff